 She resides in Cornell, Michigan, with her husband Dennis, they have 6 children and 13 grandchildren.
 She enjoys gardening, along with taking care of her grandchildren, helping others, and appreciating the good life that she has.
 Her term term expires December 31, 2014.

-Secretary, Trever Meachum, Hartford, Michigan
+Vice Chair, Trever Meachum, Hartford, Michigan

 Meachum is the production manager for High Acres Fruit Farm, a 3000 acre fruit, vegetable and cash crop farm in Van Buren County.
 He farms with his parents and two brothers.
 He also serves as the secretary of the Hartford Township Planning Commission.
 He is chairman of the Michigan Apple Research Committee and finance chair of the International Fruit Tree Association.
 He is a member of the Michigan Agricultural Cooperative Association (MACMA Apple Committee.